 * * * * *

 Flag!
-Here are a few tip-up action shots…about half resulted in a pike through the ice!
+Here are a few tip-up action shots…most of which resulted in a pike through the ice!